mnot/I-D/binary-structured-headers/draft.md

 Date: Sun, 06 Nov 1994 08:49:37 GMT
 ~~~

 Its value is more efficiently represented as an integer number of delta seconds from the Unix epoch (00:00:00 UTC on 1 January 1970, minus leap seconds).
-Thus, the example above would be represented in (non-binary) Structured headers as:
+Thus, the example above would be represented in (non-binary) Structured Fields as:

 ~~~
 SH-Date: 784072177